-Ruth was a Moabite woman, a foreigner from a hated country.
-But she married a Hebrew immigrant in Moab, and after his death she left her native land and went with her mother-in-law Naomi to Bethlehem in Israel.
-Here she was allowed to glean left-over corn in the fields belonging to Boaz, a rich farmer and kinsman of Naomi.
+Ruth was a Moabite, a foreigner from a hated country.
+But she married a Hebrew man, and after his death she left her native land and went with her mother-in-law Naomi to Bethlehem in Israel.
+Here she was allowed to glean left-over corn in the fields belonging to Boaz, a rich bachelor and kinsman of Naomi.

 Ruth’s behaviour was exemplary.
-She maintained, on Naomi’s advice, a modest demeanour among the young men working at the harvest, and took only the grain she was entitled to.
+She was modest among the young men harvesting the grain, and took only what she was entitled to.

-Ruth was the great-grandmother of David, and therefore, by the traditional reckoning, an ancestress of Christ, hence her place in Christian art.
+Ruth was the great-grandmother of David and therefore an ancestress of Christ – hence her place in Christian art.

-This extraordinary modern painting of Ruth and Naomi captures the essence of the story: the interdependence of people within a family.
+This extraordinary modern painting of Ruth and Naomi captures the essence of the story: the mutual dependence of people within a family.
 It shows

-the younger woman, Naomi, sheltering and protecting the elderly woman (billowing cape as shield against inclement weather, supportive arm around the shoulder) and
+the younger woman, Naomi, sheltering and protecting the elderly woman (billowing cape as shield against harsh weather, supportive arm around the shoulder) and

 the older woman leading the way (staff in her hand, grey hair signalling wisdom and experience)

-Together, the figures form a unified whole, stronger together than they would be if they had gone their separate ways.
+Together, the figures form a single unit, stronger together than they would be if they had gone their separate ways.

 The moment for parting has come.
 Naomi tells her two daughters-in-law to go back to their families, while she returns to Bethlehem.
 Orpah is ready to go, but what is Ruth doing?
 Her body language is confused, to say the least, holding on to Naomi with her right hand but seeming to push her away with her left.

 It is the moment of parting.
-Orpah moves away, but Ruth clings tenaciously onto Naomi, whose widespread hands seem to say ‘But I can offer you nothing’.
+Orpah moves away, but Ruth clings desperately onto Naomi, whose widespread hands seem to say ‘But I can offer you nothing’.

 But Ruth looks at her in silent reproach.
 In a moment, she will make her famous speech of loyalty.